About UsWorkshops & TrainingsDemonstration SitesPeer LeadersNews & EventsPublications & Links

 • Publications and brochures

 Best Management Practices (BMPs) are practices that you can use on your land to address concerns such as erosion, drainage, mud and manure.
 By successfully managing these issues you can drastically improve the health of your property and local natural resources.
-In addition to addressing the challenges listed above, installing BMPs on your property can improve local water quality, improve air quality, boost neighborhood relationships and encourage community collaboration.
+In addition to addressing the challenges listed above, installing BMPs on your property can improve local water, land and air quality, boost neighborhood relationships and encourage community collaboration.

 Program History

-Nutrients, pathogens and sediments from livestock facilities are pollutants of concern in the major watersheds of Santa Cruz, San Benito, South Santa Clara and Monterey Counties.
+Nutrients, pathogens and sediments from livestock facilities are pollutants of concern in watersheds throughout California.
 This pollution critically impacts our drinking water, recreation areas, fisheries health and flora and fauna habitat.
 Better management of manure and drainage on properties that house livestock can lessen these pollutants.

-To address these challenges, the State Water Resources Control Board awarded Ecology Action a grant to create the Livestock and Land Program.
+To address these challenges, the State Water Resources Control Board awarded grant funding to create the Livestock and Land Program.
 The program aims to achieve immediate and lasting water quality and watershed improvements by educating livestock owners on Best Management Practices (BMPs).
-The educational opportunities are conveyed via workshops, technical trainings and demonstration projects.
+The educational opportunities are conveyed via workshops, technical trainings and demonstration projects through a non-regulatory and voluntary approach.
 By raising the awareness in the community we will achieve the cultural changes necessary for healthy livestock and watershed management.